Some days stand out in the memory. They shine like precious jewels. They are beyond price. Others, such as Vicar-gate are best forgotten.

 Take care of your sweet self and a big hug.

 See you soon.
-Promise.
-And I have not forgotten your story.
+I have not forgotten your story.

 Love always xx

 PS.
-Twenty three across – provisional.
-I should have known that from the number of balls played off the tee with the Swindle.
-Fits in neatly with ‘jardinaire (9 down).
+23 across – provisional.
+I should have known that from the number of provisional balls the swindle play off the tee.